Frequently Asked Questions about the Environmental Education Grants Program

 Yes.
 EE grants can be used to provide environmental education to adults.

 - Are applicants required to serve K-12 students as part of their target audience?

 No. The audience for a project does not have to be K-12 students.

 - How does EPA define “students”—e.g., are university students considered an eligible target audience?

 Yes.
 University students are considered “students” under the eligibility criteria for projects in the EE Grants Program.
 “Students” in EE projects funded by EPA may be any age and the term may be used to refer to students of informal education programs as well -- for example, programs held in nature centers, zoos, or community or agricultural centers.

 - How does the EE Grants Program define Environmental Education?

-EPA’s EE Grants Program defines environmental education (EE) as activities that increase public awareness and knowledge about environmental issues and provide participants with the skills necessary to make informed decisions and to take responsible actions.
+EPA’s EE Grants Program defines environmental education (EE) as activities that increase public awareness and knowledge about environmental and conservation issues and provide participants with the skills necessary to make informed decisions and to take responsible actions.
 EE is based on objective and scientifically-sound information and does not advocate a particular viewpoint or a particular course of action.
-EE teaches individuals how to weigh various sides of an issue through critical thinking, problem solving and decision making skills on environmental topics.
-EE covers the range of steps and activities from awareness to action with an ultimate goal of environmental stewardship.
+EE teaches individuals how to weigh various sides of an issue through critical thinking, problem solving and decision making skills on environmental and conservation topics.
+EE covers the range of steps and activities from awareness to action with an ultimate goal of environmental and conservation stewardship.
 EE involves lifelong learning; its audiences are of all age groups, from very young children through senior citizens.
 EE can include both outdoor and in-classroom education, in both formal and informal settings.

-No. Environmental education may include environmental information and outreach, but these activities alone, or as the main focus of the project, do not qualify as environmental education, and therefore do not qualify for this EPA grant.
+No. Environmental education may include environmental or conservation information and outreach, but these activities alone, or as the main focus of the project, do not qualify as environmental education, and therefore do not qualify for this EPA grant.
 The applicant must demonstrate how their project will reflect the components of environmental education as defined in the RFP.